lucas-cegatti/slate/source/includes/_destinations.md

 Status | Description
 --------- | -----------
-pending | The destination was created and is awaiting its execution running | We are trying to deliver the payload to the destination completed | The payload was successfully delivered to the destination retryable | The destination is failing to receive the payload, it will have up to 10 retries until failing cancelled | The destination was cancelled via api failed | The destination replied with an error code, e.g. connection refused, or it reached the maximum of 10 retries.
+pending | The destination was created and is awaiting its execution running | We are delivering the payload to its destination completed | The payload was successfully delivered to the destination retryable | The destination is failing to receive the payload, it will have up to 10 retries until failing cancelled | The destination was cancelled by the user failed | The destination replied with an error code, e.g. connection refused, or it reached the maximum of 10 retries.
 The api will not make any further request and will remove this destination from the webhooks queue